Change and Transformation

 Yet he understood that all too often we don’t resist the things we should, we choose wrong things and wrong ways (Romans 7:18-19).
 Though we know Jesus rules our hearts and He has transformed us, the reality is we still live here on the earth, waiting for that final transformation where there is no turning back.
 No worries about reverting to old ways, old habits.

 But thankfully, while I’m still living this part of my life, I have the strength of my God, my Lord and Savior Jesus who doesn’t change.
 He doesn’t need a makeover.
 After all, how can you improve on perfection?

 The best part is He doesn’t change His mind.
 He fulfills all He promises (Numbers 23:19; Psalm 55:19).
 Nor will He ever lose His mission focus: saving us from the power of death!

 My favorite assurance is the one I could sing forever.
 The promise that even when everything around me changes and threatens to fall apart… even when I wish I could change my world, my personal circumstances, my life… I can look to the One proclaimed in that children’s hymn of old: “He’s the same today, as yesterday, my great, unchanging Friend… By His mighty power He holds me, In His arms of love enfolds me; He’s the same today as yesterday, my great, unchanging Friend.”

 I’ll never ask my heart to change the One who leads me.
-Because He’s the one thing I can depend on who will never change… and who will always fill my life with joy!
+Because my Lord Jesus is the one thing I can depend on who will never change… and who will always fill my life with joy!